curl/everything-curl/libcurl/verbose.md

 see to which specific transfers or connections the various information belong to.
 To better understand the trace output.

-You can then get the transfer and connection "identifiers" from within the
+You can then get the transfer and connection identifiers from within the
 callback:

     curl_off_t conn_id;